slavik925/outofmemory/content/blog/new_features_of_ecmascript_2019_2020/index.md

 #### Promise.allSettled

-Returns a promise that's resolves after all of the given promises have either resolved or rejected.
+Returns a promise that resolves after all of the given promises have either resolved or rejected.

 ```javascript
 const promise1 = Promise.resolve(3)